Botspot/pi-apps/DOCUMENTATION.md

   - This function outputs to `stderr`.
 - `generate_logo` - Displays the Pi-Apps logo in a terminal.
   - Note: Some keen users may notice that the logo looks different on Debian ***Bullseye*** than on older releases.
 This is necessary to avoid trying to display missing characters.
 See: https://github.com/Botspot/pi-apps/issues/1441
-- `generate_splashscreen` - When Pi-Apps launches, it displays a splashscreen for a few moments while it loads.
-Each time you see it, new app-icons are placed in the 10 locations.
-This function is responsible for doing that.
-    The method for doing this is fairly straightforward:
-  - First, a vector image is created and images are embedded in it.
-(In this case, Botspot made the original image with Boxy SVG)
-  - Vector images are simply text-files.
-They store binary data by encoding it with `base64`.
-  - To replace an embedded image, use a text-editor to replace the existing base64-data with new base64-data from your desired PNG image.
-  - This function does exactly that - it takes `icons/vector/splashscreen-original.svg`, uses `sed` to insert 10 random app-icons, saves the resulting image to `icons/vector/splashscreen.svg`, and then converts that image to PNG and saves it to `icons/splashscreen.png`.
-  - For more details, see: https://github.com/Botspot/pi-apps/issues/1299
 - `add_english` - Ensures an English locale is installed so that log-diagnosing tools can function properly.
   - This was added in [PR #1031](https://github.com/Botspot/pi-apps/pull/1031)